yuantn/MI-AOD/docs/FAQ.md

     If it doesn't work, please insert an exception detection or use IDEs like PyCharm to set a breakpoint in the error line, and print `y_loc_img[0][0][0]` and `y_loc_img[0][0]` only when the error occurs to find if `y_loc_img` is an empty list.

     If it is, please re-prepare the annotations of the datasets.

+    If you are training on a custom dataset, please refer to the notes in [Question 3 in Custom Modifications](#custom-modifications).

 10. **Q: How to save the trained model for each cycle?
 (Issue [#32](../../../issues/32))**